sbt/sbt.github.com/0.13/docs/offline/Combined+Pages.md

 `hello/app.scala`, which may be for small projects, though for normal projects people tend to keep the projects in the `src/main/` directory to keep things neat.
-The fact that you can place `*.scala` source code might seem like an odd trick, but this fact becomes relevant [later][Organizing-Build].
+The fact that you can place `*.scala` source code in the base directory might seem like an odd trick, but this fact becomes relevant [later][Organizing-Build].

 ### sbt build definition files